Dr. Christian Hof

 Fields of interest

-In my research I usually try to integrate different methodological approaches, with a certain emphasis on species distribution modelling and related techniques.
-Recent projects include, e.g., the influence of climate and vegetation changes on population trends of European migratory birds, the relationships between physiological thermal tolerances of endotherms and their geographical distributions as well as their potential abilities to respond to climate change, the assessment of future threats for global amphibian diversity, and the investigation of how the habitat niche affects the dispersal ability of dragon- and damselflies, and in turn their potential to respond to climate change.
+In my research I usually try to integrate different methodological approaches, with a strong emphasis on macroecological approaches.
+In my recent projects I investigate, e.g., the relationships between physiological thermal tolerances of endotherms and their geographical distributions as well as their potential abilities to respond to climate change, the influence of climate and vegetation changes on population trends of migratory birds, future threats for global amphibian diversity, and how the habitat niche affects the dispersal ability of dragon- and damselflies, and in turn their potential to respond to climate change.

-Key words: biodiversity, macroecology, biogeography, climate change, species distribution modelling, ecological niche, birds, amphibians, dragonflies, freshwater
+Key words: biodiversity, macroecology, biogeography, climate change, species distribution modelling, ecological niche, thermal tolerance, birds, amphibians, dragonflies